Netflix and VPNs: Everything You Need to Know

 Having neglectful policies that guarantee the opposite will only become more maliciously targeted and will continue to put every single Netflix subscriber at serious risk of life-changing cyber crimes for decades to come.
 After reading this letter and the ideas above, Mr. Hastings, I hope you understand that there are many options available to you that would allow Netflix to remove the VPN ban currently in place and generate more profits for Netflix to distribute.
 Most importantly, you would restore the basic right to securely access the service we pay for.

-Netflix Customer Since 2010
+Michael Gargiulo Netflix Customer Since 2010 CEO at VPN.com

 Take Your Stand - Sign The Petition

 Want to take your stand against the Netflix Ban?
 Sign the Netflix VPN petition from our friends at OpenMedia - More than 50,000 signatures have already been collected.

 OpenMedia works to keep the Internet open, affordable, and surveillance-free.
 We create community-driven campaigns to engage, educate, and empower people to safeguard the Internet.